CtrlK

 Specificity

 Lists multiple specific concrete actions: 'preserve the failed execution as a retrace trace, replay it, inspect runtime state, and use ordinary pytest/source/log checks only as supporting triage.'
-Also names the specific methodology (retrace capture and deterministic replay).
+Also names the core methodology (retrace capture and deterministic replay).

 3 / 3